np-at/awx_exporter/README.md

        -i INVENTORY_FILE_NAME, --inventory_file_name INVENTORY_FILE_NAME
                              the name for the newly generated inventory file, does nothing if used with -s, defaults to awx_hosts

        -k                    skips ssl verification, use with caution

+       --show_token          Use in combination with username/password authentication if you want to have the utility print the authentication token to STDOUT after obtaining it

 ## Authentication Methods